Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 </td>
 <td>

-- Extension 2.1: More data may be added to the software to improve the accuracy of the calculations.
-  - The user may provide its own emission factors for the calculation process.
+2. 1
 - The user provides a more precise distance in `km` the goods are transported.
 In the best case, this is the *Actual distance*.
+- The system calculates more accurate emissions.
+2. 2
-  - The user already has the CO2-equivalent intensity factor available for the fuel used during transport.
+- The user provides the CO2-equivalent intensity factor for the fuel used during transport.
-    - This scenario would only require the tonne kilometers to calculate the total emissions.
+- The system calculates the total emissions based on the provided intensity factor and the tonne kilometers.
+2. 3
+- The user provides its own emission factors for the calculation process.
+- The system calculates the total emissions based on the provided emission factors.

 </td>
 </tr>